 The sea water intake system comprises an open connection involving two intake towers spaced at 30m.
 The base of the tower is located 2,200m from the shoreline and 31m below sea level.

-Raw water for the pumping station, located about 2,500m from the desalination plant, is supplied through two 1,800mm diameter polyethylene pipes.
-A fibre-glass-reinforced polyester pipeline of 2,000mm diameter carries it further to the desalination plant.
+Raw water for the pumping station is supplied through two 1,800mm diameter polyethylene pipes.
+A fibre-glass-reinforced polyester pipeline of 2,000mm diameter carries it to the desalination plant.

-Over 5,200 photovoltaic modules are installed on the roofs of eight buildings of the plant.
-They generate approximately 1MW of electricity annually, which can reduce 660t of CO2 emissions.
+More than 5,200 photovoltaic (PV) modules are installed on the roofs of eight buildings of the plant.
+They generate approximately 1MW of electricity annually, which can reduce 660t of carbon dioxide emissions.

-A windmill is also installed to provide electricity to the plant.
-It has a tower height of 20m and a turbine of 16m diameter blades.
+A wind turbinel is also installed to provide electricity, with a tower height of 20m and 16m diameter blades.

-The captured sea water is screened by passing through four automatic 3mm sieves and disinfected using chlorine dioxide, hypochlorite or potassium permanganate depending on its characteristics.
+Captured sea water is screened through four automatic 3mm sieves and disinfected using chlorine dioxide, hypochlorite or potassium permanganate depending on its characteristics.

-Coagulation of the disinfected water is conducted in two 250m³ coagulation chambers.
-Sludge is collected at the surface of the float by overflow.
-The flotation building contains 10 floaters, 78m² in size.
+Coagulation of the disinfected water is conducted in two 250m³ chambers, while sludge is collected at the surface of the float by overflow.
+The flotation building contains ten floaters that are 78m² in size.
 Coagulant and coadyuvant are added to the water in post-coagulation chambers.

 The clarified water is filtered in three stages to remove non-dissolved particles.
 In the first stage, water is filtered through 20 open gravity double-layered filters of Mediazur GH type.
-The second stage of filtration is conducted by using 20 Seaclean closed pressurised double-layered sand filters.
-The third stage of filtration uses 18 x 5µm cartridge filters.
+The second stage is conducted by using 20 Seaclean closed pressurised double-layered sand filters, while the third stage uses 18 x 5µm cartridge filters.

 Finally, a second stage of disinfection is carried out and a dispersant is added to avoid formation of salt crusts during the treatment.

-The pre-treated water is fed to the reverse osmosis (RO) membranes.
-The RO process used at the plant is based on a partial dual pass method.
+Pre-treated water is fed to the RO membranes and processed using a partial dual pass method.

-In the first pass, the pre-treated water is pressurised at around 60bar and fed into 16,800 membranes fitted in ten RO racks in a single row.
-In order to optimise energy consumption and maximise water production concurrently, the membranes are set up in a hybrid system i.e. two membranes arranged in a serial order.
+In the first pass, pre-treated water is pressurised at around 60bar and fed into 16,800 membranes fitted in ten RO racks in a single row.
+To optimise energy consumption and maximise water production concurrently, the membranes are set up in a hybrid system, where two membranes are arranged in a serial order.

-The second pass helps to keep the boron content below the 1mg/l limit (European regulation).
+The second pass helps keep the boron content below the 1mg/l limit required by European regulations.
 It employs two twin-stage RO racks constituted of 1,092 brackish water membranes and has a conversion rate of 85%.

 The treated water has a low pH value and reduced salt concentration.
 To recover the balance of these results and make the water drinkable, it is re-mineralised by lime filters and disinfected by adding chlorine dioxide.

 The project was co-financed by the EU, which contributed €150m.
-The Spanish Ministry of Environment contributed €52m, while €28m was contributed by ATLL.
+The Spanish Ministry of Environment provided €52m, while €28m was financed by ATLL.

-Degremont supplied the plant equipment, ERI supplied the energy recovery devices and Hydranautics supplied the membranes.
-DRACE medioambiente constructed the photo voltaic system.
+Degremont supplied the plant equipment, ERI provided the energy recovery devices and Hydranautics supplied the membranes.
+DRACE medioambiente constructed the PV system.